juanjopb/vanhacktest/README.md

 Before to deploy
-Some configurations could be changed, there are located on `AWS_Ansible/playbooks/group_vars/all`
+Some configurations could be changed, there are located on `AWS_Ansible/playbooks/group_vars/all` If you want to deploy more than one instance, please modify 'ec2_count_instances=desired number'

 Deploying
 1. Configure the aws credentials, `cd ~/.aws